1. Home: Explore careers

 Day-to-day tasks

-• carry out safety checks and deal with faults
+• carry out pre-event safety checks and fix faults

 Working environment